hirosystems/docs/docs/stacks-2.1-upgrades.md

 > **_NOTE:_**
 >
-> PoX-2 is not immediately used for reward cycles after the 2.1 fork!
+> PoX-2 is not immediately used for reward cycles after the 2.1 fork.
 Period 2 (2a and 2b) allows stackers to stack and delegate their funds using PoX-2.

 Now, let's dive into each product and understand the new features or improvements to the existing features for Stacks 2.1 updates.